 Now, in the IF function, we will insert the AND statement which in our example is that batting average should be above 25 and strike rate above 30.
 We will enter this in Excel highlighted as follows:

-Finally, we will first input what would be the outcome if criteria is fullfilled and then we will enter what will be the outcome if criteria is not fulfilled.
-In this case, it is "Select" and "Reject".
+Finally, we will first input what would be the outcome if criteria is fulfilled and then we will enter what will be the outcome if criteria is not fulfilled.
+In this case, it is Select and Reject.

 Formula here is: